Raytheon Technologies (NYSE:RTX) Now Covered by Redburn Partners

-Research analysts at Redburn Partners assumed coverage on shares of Raytheon Technologies (NYSE:RTX) in a research note issued on Friday, Analyst Ratings Network reports.
+Equities researchers at Redburn Partners began coverage on shares of Raytheon Technologies (NYSE:RTX) in a research note issued on Thursday, Benzinga reports.
 The firm set a “buy” rating on the stock.

-In other news, EVP Frank R. Jimenez sold 19,713 shares of the firm’s stock in a transaction on Wednesday, April 28th.
+In related news, EVP Frank R. Jimenez sold 19,713 shares of the firm’s stock in a transaction that occurred on Wednesday, April 28th.
 The stock was sold at an average price of $82.47, for a total value of $1,625,731.11.
-Following the transaction, the executive vice president now directly owns 62,221 shares in the company, valued at approximately $5,131,365.87.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-0.18% of the stock is owned by company insiders.
+Following the sale, the executive vice president now directly owns 62,221 shares in the company, valued at approximately $5,131,365.87.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+0.18% of the stock is currently owned by corporate insiders.

 Raytheon Technologies Corporation, an aerospace and defense company, provides systems and services for the commercial, military, and government customers worldwide.
 It operates through four segments: Collins Aerospace Systems, Pratt & Whitney, Raytheon Intelligence & Space, and Raytheon Missiles & Defense.